 One way to measure the results of your content marketing strategy is to track keyword position.
 However, you might not know how to check search engine rankings or if you can do it for free.

-As I talked about in website KPIs, one of our KPIs (Key Performance Indicators) for our main content website is to rank in the top 3 spots for at least 50% of our keywords.
+One of our KPIs (Key Performance Indicators) for our main content website is to rank in the top 3 spots for at least 50% of our keywords.
 Unless you’re in the top 3, people won’t find you, leaving you with only a little website traffic.

 If you don’t know where each of your posts appears in the search results, you can’t plan the steps you’ll take to improve them.
 You also won’t be able to measure your KPIs.
 Collecting the right data is critical to you building a plan that enables you to reach your business goals.